LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAPIs/messaging-api.md

 Use this API method, in AppDelegate, to register to LPMessagingSDK push notifications.

+{: .attn-note}
-**Note:** Push notifications must be pre-configured, and you must upload an APN certificate to Conversational Cloud.
+Push notifications must be pre-configured, and you must upload an APN certificate to Conversational Cloud.
 For details, see [how to configure push notifications](push-service-overview.html).

 ```swift
 func registerPushNotifications(token: Data, notificationDelegate: LPMessagingSDKNotificationDelegate? = nil, alternateBundleID: String? = nil, authenticationParams: LPAuthenticationParams? = nil)